canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

   * Azure DataLake v2 Storage

-In the following, we provide guidance on how to set up different object storages and how to configure them to make sure that it seamlessly integrates with Charmed Spark.
+In the following, we provide guidance on how to set up different object storages and how to configure them to make sure that it seamlessly integrates with Charmed Apache Spark.

-In fact, to store Spark logs on a dedicated directories, you need to create the appropriate folder (that is named `spark-events`) in the storage backend.
+In fact, to store Apache Spark logs on a dedicated directories, you need to create the appropriate folder (that is named `spark-events`) in the storage backend.
 This can be done both on S3 and on Azure DataLake Gen2 Storage.
 Although there are multiple ways to do this, in the following we recommend you to use snap clients.
 Alternatively, use [Python libraries](https://github.com/canonical/spark-k8s-bundle/blob/94ac51d519cece9dc6810c7aaa0144a28cd7989b/python/spark_test/core/s3.py).

 #### S3-compatible object storages

-To connect Charmed Spark with an S3-compatible object storage, the following configurations need to be specified:
+To connect Charmed Apache Spark with an S3-compatible object storage, the following configurations need to be specified:

 * `access_key`